 Taking a different road from the day before we headed towards a new area to explore.
 This was higher in altitude than the previous day, and after a few hours of driving up a winding road you could feel it in your breath ( tips for adjusting to altitude ).

 It should be noted that during the whole trip we didn’t come across any other traveller.
 Being in the middle of winter and so remote it was perfect for getting off the beaten path.

-We walked for a long time and then came across a hot spring that was covered by a building, in order to keep the worst of the weather out.
+We walked for a long time and then came across a hot spring.

-Even though the sun was out it was still bitterly cold with the wind, a fact that was not lost on me as I got undressed for the hot spring.
+Even though the sun was out it was still bitterly cold with the wind, a fact that was not lost on me as I got undressed.

 Inside was bliss!

-Very hot soothing water too warm you up.
+Very hot soothing water to warm you up.

-It was so nice up there, but with no people around or anywhere to stay, and daylight running out, we went back to the vehicle too descend and find somewhere to sleep.
+It was so nice up there, but with no people around or anywhere to stay, and daylight running out, we went back to the vehicle to descend and find somewhere to sleep.

 On the way back we passed more Buddhist Stupas and a very remote monastery.